IonicaBizau/is-vowel/README.md

 > Checks if an input letter is a vowel or not.
+Make sure the input is first a valid string first before we check if it contains vowels.